 Membership is comprised of over 500 individuals, agencies and organizations that represent the population of over 5,000 individuals with disabilities and their families of all economic, ethnic, cultural and linguistic backgrounds.
 The Council has served the citizens of the County for 40+ years and is staffed part-time.

-A developmental disability is defined as a disability that occurs before the age of 18, is substantially disabling for an individual, and is expected to continue indefinitely.
-Developmental disabilities include mental retardation, cerebral palsy, epilepsy and autism.
-Also included are disabling conditions closely related to mental retardation or requiring similar treatment.
+A developmental disability is defined as a disability that occurs before the age of 18, is substantially disabling for an individual and is expected to continue indefinitely.
+Developmental disabilities include inlellectual disability, cerebral palsy, epilepsy and autism.
+Also included are disabling conditions closely related to an intellectual disability or requiring similar treatment.